 Practice times need to be posted to the calendar at a minimum of 7 days prior to the first practice.
 Failure to do so automatically opens that time slot for general reservations by all club members and the team forfeits its precedence for court reservation that day.

 Home Matches – MGSTC reserves 2 courts for each home match.
 It is the responsibility of the team captains to distribute their home match schedule for the season to the tennis chairs.
 This notification must be done at least one week prior to that team’s first home match.
 It is the responsibility of the team captain to reserve the tennis courts for their home matches at least one week prior to the team’s first home match.
 Failure to reserve the courts may result in a forfeit of court reservation precedence for that day and opens that time slot to general reservations by all club members.
 Teams may not reserve more than 2 courts per home match.
-If no other courts are being used and no one has reserved those courts within 24 hours of the time of the match, the home team may reserve one of the open courts.
-The home team may use the fourth unreserved open court but can be bumped by any club member who wishes to play at that time.
+If neither of the other two courts are reserved by the Wednesday before the weekend matches, the home team may reserve one of the two open courts (leaving one court still open).
+The home team may use the fourth unreserved open court during match play, but can be bumped by any club member who wishes to play at that time.

 Make Up Matches – All make up matches are required to be put on the club calendar.
 Failure to do so does not constitute scheduled play and can be bumped by any member who does schedule play on the calendar at that time.
 Make up matches do take priority over pick up play, lessons and practices.
 However, it is the responsibility of the make-up match scheduler to contact whoever they are trying to bump and communicate their intention.
 Failure to do so does not constitute a scheduled make up match.
 Make up matches do not bump any play next to it.
 It is expected that all players regardless of the kind of play to be respectful of those around them by trying to keep their balls in their own courts etc. Make up matches that are trying to be scheduled prior to their original play date are not extended the priority of a normal make up match.
 Such a situation is considered to be treated as al general court reservation.
 It is recommended as a general guideline for make-up matches to not be scheduled any closer than 1 hour prior to a scheduled team practice, home match or other make up match.
 If a make-up match needs to be scheduled closer than the 1 hour window it is the responsibility of the make-up match scheduler to contact the other party and communicate their situation.
 If a match is running over into someone else’s scheduled time it is expected those involved can work it out.